 Fish passes will help Salmon come back to Barnsley.
 The White-clawed Crayfish may however be lost as non-native species take over.

-Human influence.
 Rivers and streams have often been modified by human activity: dams, weirs and culverts, artificial channels, embanking and flood defences.
-Some wildlife utilise these manmade features, others, such as fish unable to get to spawning grounds, have suffered
+Some wildlife utilise these manmade features, others, such as fish unable to get to spawning grounds, have suffered.

 Our river catchments

-In contrast, the lowland rivers and streams in the east of Barnsley which form the River Dearne catchment, are more nutrient-rich and have coarse fish such as Chub, Dace, Gudgeon and Roach, and Eel.
+In contrast, the lowland rivers and streams in the east of Barnsley which are part of the River Dearne catchment, are more nutrient-rich and have coarse fish such as Barbel, Chub, Dace, Gudgeon, Perch, Roach and Eel.

-Aquatic higher plants are infrequent but lower plants, invertebrates, and birds including Goosander and Kingfisher are of importance.
+Aquatic higher plants are infrequent but lower plants, invertebrates, and birds including Sandmartin, Goosander and Kingfisher can be found.

 Priority habitat details